roneilr/dogecoin-python/README.rst

 Pypi / Cheeseshop
 ==================

-It is possible to install the package through Pypi (cheeseshop), see http://pypi.python.org/pypi?:action=display&name=bitcoin-python
+It is possible to install the package through Pypi (cheeseshop), see http://pypi.python.org/pypi?:action=display&name=dogecoin-python

 ::

-  $ pip install bitcoin-python
+  $ pip install dogecoin-python

 TODO
 ======
 These things still have to be added:

-- SSL support (including certificate verification) for managing remote bitcoin daemons.
+- SSL support (including certificate verification) for managing remote dogecoin daemons.